glennmckechnie/weewx-sqlbackup/README.md

     we should slip under the radar.
     Keep it small and sensible and that should all remain true.

     Testing: BACK UP your database first - via other methods.
-(Okay, I've used this script by passing the current unix time·
+(Okay, Truth is out.
+I've used this script by passing the current unix time as the sql_tperiod and have lived to tell the tale.)
     # date +"%s"
     # returns  current epoch time
     In short...
-    Open skin.conf, modify the variables, turn on sql_debug
+    Open skin.conf, modify the variables, turn on sql_debug - 2

     To help speed up the process, bypass the report_timing setting and cycle through the setup process quickly by copying and modifying a minimal weewx.conf file as weewx.wee.conf